nsheaps/command-split/README.md

 The check only goes 2 arguments deep to ensure that you don't get files named `push-github-cleopatra-origin-master`.

-It's designed to be aliased and symlinked to from /usr/local/bin to let you do neat fancy stuff like:
+It's designed to be aliased and symlinked to from /usr/local/bin to let you do neat stuff like:
 ```bash
 $> ls
 command-split